 You may have to decide at some point as to what their quality of life is like and make the decision for euthanasia.

-In conclusion, hip dysplasia may not affect your German shepherd’s life expectancy, but it can have a big impact on their quality of life.
+In conclusion, hip dysplasia may not affect your German shepherd’s life expectancy, but it can have a big impact on its quality of life.

 A few things you can do to prevent hip dysplasia because it is so prevalent in German shepherds is to one, seek out a reputable breeder…